shunjizhan/react-folder-tree/README.md

 We can do:

 - click each carat to expand/collapse the folder
-- click the checkbox to (un)check each folder and file. [(un)check each folder will automatically (un)check all sub-folders, including all the files in these folders.
+- click the checkbox to (un)check each folder and file. (un)check each folder will automatically (un)check all sub-folders, including all the files in these folders.
 If part of the sub-folders or files in a folder are checked, this folder will display a half check.
-Each time the checked folders/files change, console will print out the structure of the data tree that contains all the checked folders/files.]
 - click the folder/file name to select it, and it will be hightlighted in blue
 - click the pencil beside the folder/file to rename it
 - click the delete button to delete the selected folder/file
 - click the Add button to add new file in the selected folder/file.
-[Adding a file-2 to a file-1 will change file-1 to a folder; if all sub folder/files of a folder are deleted, this folder will become a file.
-The new file's check status is same as its parent]
+Adding a file-2 to a file-1 will change file-1 to a folder; if all sub folder/files of a folder are deleted, this folder will become a file.
+The new file's check status is same as its parent

+# Props
+- data: initial data to construct the tree.
+Sample data can be found [below](#sample-data)
+- onChange(data): It will call this function after any of these four actions: (un)check, add, delete, or rename.
+Where data is the object representing the tree of all selected files/folders (filtered out all unchecked files/folders).
+- FileComponent & FolderComponent: you can inject your own components here.
+Default file/folder component is already provided.

 # Sample Tree: